aocole/ansible-unicorn-rbenv/README.md

 This role does not deploy the actual application, it assumes that this will be done in another role or using a deployment tool such as [Capistrano](https://github.com/capistrano/capistrano).

-However you deploy, keep in mind that this setup expects each application to use an rvm gemset with the name of the application.

-So for example, for a Capistrano 3 deployment of an app called 'my_app' under ruby 2.1.1, you should `require 'capistrano/rvm'` and set the following in your Capistrano configuration:

-`set :rvm_ruby_version, '2.1.1@my_app'`

 If you use this role to generate database.yml and secrets.yml, it is advised to store the keys in an ansible vault file